-4.6.3 Roles and responsibilities of the EISMEA The EISMEA has been entrusted with large parts of the programme management starting with the 2014 call for proposals.
-The EISMEA shall thus manage future grant agreements with the new EPs.
-For new beneficiaries, the EISMEA will be the main contact point, besides the Support Office.
+4.6.3 Roles and responsibilities of the EISMEA

+Since 2014, the Agency has been entrusted with large parts of the programme management.
+The EISMEA shall continue managing future grant agreements with the new EPs.
+For new beneficiaries, the EISMEA will be the main contact point as regards contractual matters.
 The EISMEA also monitors the work of the Support Office.
 The EISMEA will liaise on a regular basis with the European Commission regarding the implementation of the programme.